 Susan established the United Nations' first programs on negotiation, mediation and conflict resolution and rolled these out worldwide.
 She also was central to creating a similar program at Columbia University in New York City.
 As a global change consultant, she has close to three decades of experience building collaboration in organizations and systems by combining workshops and seminars with large or small multi-stakeholder interventions to promote collaboration, support greater impact and resolve conflict.

 Susan has worked with tens of thousands in Asia, Africa, the Americas, the Middle East and Europe.
-She is the Creator and Host of The Peacebuilding Podcast: Bridging the Divide which features bimonthly pre-recorded interviews with the most innovative practitioners around the world who are applying best practices to build common ground in complex systems.
+She is the Creator and Host of The Peacebuilding Podcast: From Conflict to Common Ground which features bimonthly pre-recorded interviews with the most innovative practitioners around the world who are applying best practices to build common ground in complex systems.

 Susan holds an M.P.A. from Harvard University, Kennedy School of Government and a J.D. from Hofstra University School of Law.
 She has many advanced certifications including from the International Coach Federation, Gestalt International Coaching, Team and systemic coaching processes, Working with Groups Intensive from the Gestalt OSD Center in Cleveland, the International Coaching Certification Program and the Organization and Systems Development Program from the Gestalt Institute of Cleveland.
 In addition, Susan completed the MIT Program on Negotiation from Harvard University.

 Susan is on faculty of the Center for Global Affairs, New York University where she teaches “Working with Groups”.